 The Promise.all

-can easily be combined with any function that returns collections.
-The example below is an array of paths to the files that need to be read and have their contents displayed.
-The first thing in the code is to form an array of promisses, then it is passed to Promise.all
+The example below is an array of paths to the files that need to be read and their contents displayed.
+The first thing in the code is to create an array of promises, then pass it to Promise.all

-// promises is an array of promises
+// An array of promises

 const promises = filepaths.map((filepath) => fsp.readFile(filepath, 'utf-8'));